 20VC

-Some of the guests include Sequoia’s Doug Leone and Benchmark’s Bill Gurley.
+Guests include Sequoia’s Doug Leone and Benchmark’s Bill Gurley.
+The podcast covers four categories: VC fund, growth, sales, and product.

 “Harry is terrific.
 The content is interesting and he doesn’t waste time.
 Love 20vc.”